pop-os/system76-power/TESTING.md

         - Command returns `switchable` on a laptop with switchable graphics
     - [ ] Switching from Integrated to NVIDIA
     - [ ] Switching from Integrated to Hybrid
+    - [ ] Switching from Integrated to Compute
     - [ ] Switching from NVIDIA to Integrated
     - [ ] Switching from NVIDIA to Hybrid
+    - [ ] Switching from NVIDIA to Compute
     - [ ] Switching from Hybrid to Integrated
     - [ ] Switching from Hybrid to NVIDIA
+    - [ ] Switching from Hybrid to Compute
+    - [ ] Switching from Compute to Integrated
+    - [ ] Switching from Compute to NVIDIA
+    - [ ] Switching from Compute to Hybrid
     - [ ] Discrete graphics power state can be queried and set